I want to start with something I'm not proud of.

 Other People I've Read About

-"Had this since I was in the military.
-40 years of ringing and I'd given up on anything ever helping.
-My daughter ordered this for me — I was annoyed at first.
+"Military.
+40 years of ringing and I had completely given up.
+My daughter ordered this without telling me.
+I was annoyed at first — I've tried everything, I told her.
 Six weeks later I told her she was right and I was wrong.
-First time I've said that in a while."
+First time I've said that in a while and I meant it."

 What's Actually In It

-Green Tea Extract — Real research behind this one for improving blood flow.
-The inner ear needs consistent circulation to function — poor blood flow is one of the things that makes tinnitus worse over time.
+Green Tea Extract — Real research behind this one for circulation.
+The cochlea needs consistent blood flow to function.
+Poor circulation is one of the things that gradually makes tinnitus worse over years — it's not loud noise alone.

 GABA — This one surprised me.
-It's a natural compound that supports relaxation and reduces anxiety.
-The connection between stress, anxiety and tinnitus intensity is real — the more stressed I was, the louder the ringing got.
-This addresses that cycle.
+It's a compound that supports relaxation and reduces anxiety.
+The connection is real: stress and anxiety amplify tinnitus, and tinnitus increases stress and anxiety.
+It becomes a loop.
+GABA addresses that cycle — which explains partly why sleep improved before the ringing itself got quieter.

-Gymnema Sylvestre, Maca Root, Vitamin B — Supporting cast.
-B vitamins especially have solid research behind them for auditory nerve health.
+Gymnema Sylvestre, Maca Root, B Vitamins — Supporting cast.
+B vitamins especially have solid research for auditory nerve health.
+I'd seen those mentioned independently before I found Audifort.

 Three Years Is Long Enough to Live With That Ringing

-The 90-day money-back guarantee means you have nothing real to lose.
-If it doesn't work — you get your money back.
-That's the only reason I tried it after years of skepticism.
+The 90-day money-back guarantee means the risk is effectively zero.
+If it doesn't help, you get your money back.
+That's the only reason I was willing to try it after everything else failed.

 → Visit the Official Audifort WebsiteQuestions I Had Before I Bought